-Dr. Winsler is an applied developmental psychologist with interests in children's transition to school, the development of self-regulation, private speech, Vygotskian sociocultural theory and bilingualism and early schooling for English-Language Learners (ELLs).
-His current research explores childcare, school readiness, and school trajectories among ethnically and linguistically diverse, immigrant, low-income, urban preschoolers using data from the large-scale (n > 30,000) longitudinal Miami School Readiness Project; Private speech and self-regulation in typical children and those with ADHD or autistic spectrum disorders; Music/dance and self-regulation; and self-regulated learning and motivation among college students.
+Dr. Winsler is an applied developmental psychologist with interests in children's transition to school, the development of self-regulation, private speech, bilingualism and schooling for Dual-Language Learners (DLLs) students in poverty, and students of color.
+His current research explores school readiness and school trajectories among ethnically and linguistically diverse, immigrant, low-income, urban preschoolers using data from the large-scale (n > 50,000) longitudinal Miami School Readiness Project; Private speech and self-regulation in typical children and those with ADHD or autistic spectrum disorders; the effects of music/dance and the arts on child development (Funded by the NEA); and the experiences and outcomes of students in Spanish-English two way immersion (TWI) in kindergarten through 3rd grade (funded by IES).

-Dr. Winsler is author of more than 100 journal articles and book chapters and has two books.
-His most recent book, Private speech, executive functioning, and the development of verbal self-regulation was published by Cambridge University Press in 2009.
-He has received over $2 million of research funding for his work.
+Dr. Winsler is author of more than 150 journal articles and book chapters and has three books.
+His most recent book, Understanding variability in second language acquisition, bilingualism, and cognition: A multi-layered perspective was published by Routledge in 2023.
+He has received over $4 million of research funding for his work.
 Dr. Winsler also served as editor of the journal, Early Childhood Research Quarterly.

 Long-term outcomes associated with different types of bilingual education models (i.e., two-way immersion) for ELLs in Miami

-Predictors of, and Benefits From, Elective Arts Classes (music, drama, visual art, dance) in Middle School Among Ethnically Diverse Children in Poverty
+Predictors of, and Benefits From, Elective Arts Classes (music, drama, visual art, dance) in Middle and High School Among Ethnically Diverse Children in Poverty

 Predictors of, and negative consequences from, failing high-stakes tests and being retained among ethnically diverse children in poverty